 I use two structures to support my goals throughout the year.
 Each quarter, I plan for 3 months ahead.
 I go back to my annual goals to see what I said I wanted to do in the next 3 months.
 Then, I reflect on how the year has gone so far, and if I want to adjust anything about the goals or timeline.
 After that, I map out what I’ll do on a weekly basis for the quarter.

 Then, each Monday morning, I look back at the quarterly plan and map out my goals for the week.
 In the weekly plan, I include my daily, weekly, and monthly habits.
 Then I add action steps that help me work toward my project-based goals.

 If you’d like to try out this structure for your own quarterly or weekly planning, you can download them here.

 If you don’t already have a community of people who can help you succeed, I encourage you to start building that community immediately.
-I have a coaching client who calls this group of people her “wellness community.”
+One of my clients calls this group of people her “wellness community.”
 I love this term.
 Her wellness community includes her therapist, participants and leaders of programs she’s a part of, and others with similar goals.